- Rank: 36

 General Market Commentary

-Correction watch: Lower immediate risk of a drop > 5%
+Correction watch: Minimal risk for drop > 5%

 106 Aggressive?: bearish